 Afghans are enthusiastic about their national celebrations.
-Festivals are observed with zeal, and people are devoted to religious events.
+Afghanistan holidays are observed with zeal, and people are devoted to religious events.
 Nau Roz, or the New Year, is the best known and most joyous time in the country, along with the Independence Day celebration.

 During the month of Musharram, Afghans commemorate the martyrdom of Imam Hussain, the grandson of Prophet Mohammed.
 Ashura marks the 10th day of the month-long mourning.